SamuelSwartzberg/flashcardifying_text_temp/inf.md

 PATH is for where to find executables.
 PATH contains, well, paths, separated by colons.
 For anything in PATH we can execute it by just using its name, to execute anything else we would have to use its path.

+command prompt is often just shortened to prompt.
+The command prompt is one or more characters indicating the command-line is ready to accept input.
+The PS<n> environment variables set the command promt in different circumstances.
+PS<n> exist from 1-4.
+PS1|default command prompt
+PS2|prompt for following lines for multiline commands PS3|options for `select`
+PS4|execution of shell script debugging trace (whatever that is) Bash additionally executes the content of the PROMPT_COMMAND just before displaying the PS1 variable. for PS<n>, ash supports a set of \ initiated special escape sequences for things such as the time, hostname, number of current jobs etc.

 ##### login shell